-The City of Lancaster pursued all the resources, and more, that were outlined in its 2007 Action Plan in order to meet the City's objectives and fund as many projects as possible.
+The City of Lancaster pursued all the resources, and more, that were outlined in its 2008 Action Plan in order to meet the City's objectives and fund as many projects as possible.
 Along with using State HOME program income to meet current housing needs for low-income residents.
 The City was awarded additional funding through state and federal transportation grants in addition to utilizing Section 108 Loan Guarantee funding.
+In addition, the City, through a substantial amendment for the 2008 Program Year, received Neighborhood Stabilization funding in the amount of \$6,983,533 to address the effects of abandoned and foreclosed upon homes.
+The City of Lancaster submitted two additional substantial amendments for the 2008 Program Year, the Homelessness Prevention and Rapid Re-Housing Program (HPRP), \$565,646, and the CDBG-Recovery grant program, \$369,251.
+The City anticipates that grant agreements will awarded for the HPRP and CDBG-R in September or October of 2009.

 The Rental Rehabilitation Program within the North Downtown Transit Village project area was expanded to a city wide program in order to encourage and appeal to a broader base.
 Participants did not apply until the 2007 Program Year, and a total of thirteen units were rehabilitated.
+The Lancaster Redevelopment Agency, through Agency funds, continues to fund rental rehabilitation programs.
+During the 2008 Program year, only one property owner participated in the program.
+Nevertheless, the City of Lancaster through the Lancaster Redevelopment Agency will continue to fund and sponsor such programs in an effort to improve and maintain the existing rental stock.